 Principal Investigator

-Together with her team, Karen seeks to understand the impact of genomic instability-imposed stress response in cancer progression and therapeutic resistance, with a recent venture into the biological mechanisms of aging.
-Always striving to make a meaningful difference as a scientist and an educator, she is also a strong advocate for diversity in science and served as Executive Council Member on the NUHS Women in Science and Healthcare Committee.
-She volunteers as a Mentor for SINDA's "Let Her Shine" Mentorship Scheme.
-Believes smiling and exercise are key to healthy longevity.
+Always seeking to make a meaningful difference as a scientist and educator, Karen has been appointed as Deputy Director (Academic Outreach) at NUS YLL School of Medicine.
+She is also a strong advocate for diversity in science and has served as ExCo Member on the NUHS Women in Science and Healthcare (WISH) Committee and is a Career Mentor for SINDA's "Let Her Shine" Program.
 A sucker for good books, organised spaces, chocolate and the thrill of discovery.
+Believes smiling and dancing are key to healthy longevity!

 Principal Investigator

-Together with her team, Karen seeks to understand the impact of genomic instability-imposed stress response in cancer progression and therapeutic resistance, with a recent venture into the biological mechanisms of aging.
-Always striving to make a meaningful difference as a scientist and an educator, she is also a strong advocate for diversity in science and served as Executive Council Member on the NUHS Women in Science and Healthcare Committee.
-She volunteers as a Mentor for SINDA's "Let Her Shine" Mentorship Scheme.
-Believes smiling and exercise are key to healthy longevity.
+Always seeking to make a meaningful difference as a scientist and educator, Karen has been appointed as Deputy Director (Academic Outreach) at NUS YLL School of Medicine.
+She is also a strong advocate for diversity in science and has served as ExCo Member on the NUHS Women in Science and Healthcare (WISH) Committee and is a Career Mentor for SINDA's "Let Her Shine" Program.
 A sucker for good books, organised spaces, chocolate and the thrill of discovery.
+Believes smiling and dancing are key to healthy longevity!

 MATIUS ROBERT